 If your case settles, or the court or a jury verdict awards compensation, the settlement check is usually sent directly to your lawyer.
 Your lawyer deducts the fees and expenses itemized on the settlement disbursement sheet, takes their percentage as their contingency fee for their services, and pays you the remaining balance from your settlement.

-It is important to understand the costs and benefits of hiring a lawyer to handle your car accident case.
-You may be injured, unable to work, and lost in a legal world unfamiliar to you.
+Your accident may have left you injured, unable to work, and lost in an unfamiliar legal world.
 However, your attorney is in their natural environment and can help you get the compensation you deserve.

 You should not delay retaining a lawyer because of fear you can’t afford the payment.
 Hiring a knowledgeable attorney can also relieve a great deal of the stress associated with being in a car accident.
-Your attorney not only has the legal skills necessary, but they also will not take an offer from an insurance company that is too low.
+Your attorney not only has the necessary legal skills but will also not take an offer from an insurance company that is too low.